Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Related Works

 \section{Related Works}

-\textbf{Action Representations in VLA.} Action modeling has evolved from the \textit{step-wise discrete paradigm} of early foundational models like RT-2~\cite{zitkovich2023rt} and OpenVLA~\cite{kim2024openvla} to \textit{Action Chunking} (e.g., ACT~\cite{zhao2023learning} and Diffusion Policy~\cite{chi2025diffusion}) to capture trajectory coherence.
-To further enhance efficiency, recent parametric methods such as VQ-VLA~\cite{wang2025vq}, FAST~\cite{pertsch2025fast}, and BEAST~\cite{zhou2025beast} encode trajectories into latent bases like VQ codes, DCT coefficients, or B-spline control points.
-While generative approaches like $\pi_0$~\cite{black2410pi0} offer continuous distributions, these paradigms fundamentally bound to rigid time discretization at the output level.
+\textbf{Action Representations in VLA.} Action modeling has evolved from \textit{step-wise action prediction} in early foundational models such as RT-2~\cite{zitkovich2023rt}, RoboFlamingo~\cite{li2024vision} and OpenVLA~\cite{kim2025openvla}, to \textit{Action Chunking} (e.g., ACT~\cite{zhao2023learning} and Diffusion Policy~\cite{chi2025diffusion}) to capture trajectory coherence.
+To further enhance efficiency, recent parametric methods such as VQ-VLA~\cite{wang2025vq}, LipVQ-VAE~\cite{vuong2025action}, ActionCodec~\cite{dong2026actioncodec}, OAT~\cite{liu2026oat}, FAST~\cite{pertsch2025fast}, FASTER~\cite{liu2026faster}, OmniSAT~\cite{lyu2025omnisat} and BEAST~\cite{zhou2026beast} encode trajectories into compact bases, including VQ codes, ordered discrete tokens, DCT coefficients, or B-spline control points.
+Beyond trajectory-level compression, another line of work explores \textit{latent action representations}, which infer action-related transition factors from visual state changes and use them as intermediate abstractions for policy learning, as exemplified by UniVLA~\cite{bu2025univla}, SSM-VLA~\cite{cai2025seeing}, and ALAM~\cite{tang2026alam}.
+In parallel, generative approaches such as $\pi_0$~\cite{black2024pi_0}, $\pi_{0.5}$~\cite{black2025pi_} and GR00T N1~\cite{bjorck2025gr00t} use flow-matching-based action generation.
+However, most action representations remain bound to rigid time discretization at the output level.
 This reliance on fixed-step values necessitates noisy numerical differentiation for motion regularization, hindering precise control.
-In contrast, \methodname{} models actions as implicit, differentiable manifolds, enabling the direct analytical supervision of high-order kinematics to ensure mathematical consistency and physical plausibility.
+In contrast, \methodname{} models actions as implicit, differentiable manifolds, enabling the direct analytical supervision of higher-order kinematics to ensure mathematical consistency and physical plausibility.